-To help PwC Norway put this strategy into

-effect, the PwC network has established the Quality Management for Service Excellence (QMSE) framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
-The QMSE framework introduces an overall quality objective for the Assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.

-This overall quality objective is supported by a series of underlying quality management objectives and our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.

-The achievement of these objectives is supported by a quality management process established by our firm and assurance leadership, business process owners, and partners and staff.
+As mentioned previously, to help PwC Norway put this strategy into effect, the PwC network has established the Quality Management for Service Excellence (QMSE) framework which introduces an overall quality objective for the Assurance practice that is supported by a series of underlying quality management objectives.
+Our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
+The achievement of these objectives is supported by a quality management process established by our firm and Assurance leadership, business process owners, and partners and staff.

-Monitoring of assurance quality - selected measures
+Monitoring of assurance quality selected measures